 If parties agree to enter into a joint venture agreement, the agreement should include specific aspects such as the name of the two companies involved, their legal form, and the principal place of business.
 Also, the joint venture agreement can include the specific purpose of the joint venture, the resources to be used, such as capital, personnel, physical equipment, facilities, know-how or intellectual property.

 Lastly, the joint venture agreement should include a termination clause, having in mind that not all the joint venture agreements will terminate at the conclusion of the project.
 When preparing a joint venture agreement parties should, first, understand what is a joint venture agreement, and, second, to be flexible and open to negotiations and listen to the other prospective partner’s opinions and ideas.

 Through joint ventures the companies are provided with expertise that they did not have before and that are very costly to acquire in such a short time.
 By entering into a joint venture, parties exchange the expertise, know-how and trained personnel to be able to realize the specific project.
 Another great advantage is that, in case of a joint venture failure, both parties would lose less than they would have lost had they invested everything by themselves.
 Further, as stated already, parties basically start a new business without investing the entire capital by themselves.

 Of course, joint ventures present risks as well.
 For instance, a local company can acquire experience and know-how from a bigger company and after the termination of the joint venture, the local company can become a possible competitor for the larger company.
 Also, some of the joint ventures may require a longer time of formation and adaptation, having in mind the different cultures and the different speed of integration of all of the companies involved.

-Before entering in a Joint Venture, contact us, your international business lawyer in Florida to assist you with the Joint Venture Agreement.
+Before entering in a Joint Venture, contact us or schedule a consultation with your international business lawyer in Miami, Florida USA to assist you with the Joint Venture Agreement.